eltorocorp/drygopher/docs/README.md

-                             has no effect if the suppressprofile flag is also set. (default "coverage.out") -s, --standard float       Coverage standard to use. (default 100) --suppressprofile      Supply this flag to suppress creating the coverage profile file.
+                             has no effect if the suppressprofile flag is also set. (default "coverage.out") -s, --standard float       Coverage standard to use. (default 100) --suppresspctfile      Suppress the creation of the coverarage percentage file ('coveragepct').
+      --suppressprofile      Supply this flag to suppress creating the coverage profile file.
 ```